fgutep/TinyTelemetry/README.md

 - Lacks altitude precision for long flights.
 - Expected to be retrived at landing (no data broadcast).

-> If you make advances based on this code and achieve better results, or add helpful support for sensors (such as the acelerometer) ot tyni-er boards, please do share!.
+> If you make advances based on this code and achieve better results, or add helpful support for sensors (such as the accelerometer) or for tyni-er boards, please do share!

 ## Instructions, how to:
 1. Download all files.